Justify-social/my-project/docs/features-backend/linting/overview.md

 ## Overview

-The Campaign Wizard application uses a comprehensive linting setup to ensure code quality, consistency, and to catch potential issues early in the development process.
+The Justify.social platform uses a comprehensive linting setup to ensure code quality, consistency, and to catch potential issues early in the development process.
 This document provides an overview of our linting approach, tools, and configuration.

 ## Key Components